Injury Attorneys | Restoring LivesTM

-Potentially problematic conditions include the umbilical cord being too short or too long, not connecting properly to the placenta, or becoming knotted or compressed.
+Potentially umbilical cord problems and conditions include the umbilical cord being too short or too long, not connecting properly to the placenta, or becoming knotted or compressed.
 In some cases, these conditions are discovered before delivery, typically during an ultrasound.
 However, they usually are not apparent before delivery.
 Many of these conditions are harmless, but some can cause serious problems for you and your baby.

 There are several types of umbilical cord conditions, and each come with their own set of complications.